Uungula Wind Farm will generate enough electricity to power 170,000 homes

-Uungula Wind Farm is a proposed development of up to 125 wind turbines and associated infrastructure on agricultural land approximately 14 km east of Wellington, NSW.
+Uungula Wind Farm is a proposed development of up to 97 wind turbines and associated infrastructure on agricultural land approximately 14 km east of Wellington, NSW in the Dubbo Regional Council Local Government Area.
 The site is well suited to wind generation due to its reliable wind resource, low density of rural residential dwellings and proximity to existing transmission infrastructure.

 A range of turbine sizes are being considered for the Project.
 The dimensions of the wind turbines anticipated to be on the market in the next few years are currently under review and turbines between 200 m and 250 m (height from blade ground to top of blade tip), with generating capacity expected to be upwards of 4MW, are being considered.
 Larger turbines enable greater energy generation from a smaller number of machines, lowering the levelized cost of energy.

-We are currently undertaking a thorough analysis of all associated Project impacts, particularly visual amenity and working closely with neighbours and the community to assess the impacts of the larger turbines, prior to finalising the Project design.
+The EIS contains a thorough analysis of all associated Project impacts, particularly visual amenity.
+We are continuing to work closely with neighbours and the community regarding potential impacts of the Project.

 Planning and approval documentation can be found here:

 Site Identification and Resource Monitoring

 Community Consultative Committee established